deepkaran/sandbox/indexing/markdown/bootstrap.md

 11. ns_server brings up Indexer process on all Indexer Nodes providing master endpoint as input.
 12. Indexer process will handshake with Index Coordinator master and get the StateContext (which has index topology and list of projectors).
 13. Index Coordinator will provide StateContext to Indexers.
-14. Once all Indexers have done the handshake, Index Coordinator will send request to all Projectors to initiate `Topic Creation` for `IncrementalStream` topic sending StateContext to Projector.
+14. Once all Indexers have done the handshake, Index Coordinator will send request to all Projectors to initiate `Topic Creation` for `MaintenanceStream` topic sending StateContext to Projector.
 15. One or more Indexers may choose to create `CatchupStream` topic with projector based on if its in recovery.